21 tips for better virtual meetings

 21) Be a virtual meeting whiz!

-For those wanting to know more about virtual meetings using Zoom, there are more tips and practice advice on Inforum. (for employees only)
+For those wanting to know more about virtual meetings using Zoom, there are more tips and practical advice on Inforum. (for employees only)

 • Learn more about virtual meetings in public agencies here.